smartcontractkit/documentation/docs/Using Randomness/using-chainlink-vrf.md

 }
 ```

+<div class="remix-callout">
+  <a href="https://remix.ethereum.org/#url=https://docs.chain.link/samples/VRF/VRFD20.sol" target="_blank" >Deploy using Remix</a>
+  <a href="../deploy-your-first-contract/" >What is Remix?</a>
+</div>

 You have now completed all necessary functions to generate randomness and assign the user a *Game of Thrones* house.
 We've added a few helper functions in there to make using the contract easier and more flexible.
-You can deploy and interact with the complete contract in Remix:
+You can deploy and interact with the complete contract in Remix.

-<div class="remix-callout">
-  <a href="https://remix.ethereum.org/#url=https://docs.chain.link/samples/VRF/VRFD20.sol" target="_blank" class="cl-button--ghost solidity-tracked">Deploy this contract using Remix ↗</a>
-    <a href="../deploy-your-first-contract/" title="">What is Remix?</a>
-</div>

 # 5. How do I deploy to testnet?